mt-inside/go-openrgb/protocol.md

 **NB** The string you send is NOT an OpenRGB headed "bstring".
 However it DOES need the '\0' terminator.
-Despite a) the protocol's heavy use of headed strings, and b) the presence of the string's length in the header (as _name_ is the only field), memory is blindly read.
+Despite a) the protocol's heavy use of headed strings, and b) the presence of the string's length in the header (as _name_ is the only field), the memory containing the user-input is blindly read.
 If the UI shows your client's name as "foo���", that's a dead giveaway that you forgot the terminator.

 ### Response